-ECCN members in Africa are invited to participate in a four-day training on Accelerated Education, November 12–15, 2018, in Kampala, Uganda.
+ECCN members in Africa embarked on a four-day training on Accelerated Education, November 12–15, 2018, in Munyonyo, Uganda.

-The purpose of this training is to build participants’ knowledge and skills in the fundamentals of Accelerated Education (AE) programming.
+The purpose of this training was to build participants’ knowledge and skills in the fundamentals of Accelerated Education (AE) programming.

-The training, which is hosted by ECCN, the Accelerated Education Working Group (AEWG), and USAID, is designed to improve accelerated education policies and programs with a harmonized approach that follows the AEWG’s 10 Principles of Effective Practice.
-Bringing together USAID and UN agencies, along with implementing partners and Ministry of Education staff, this event will include hands-on activities as well as creative learning opportunities.
+The training, hosted by ECCN, the Accelerated Education Working Group (AEWG), and USAID, was designed to improve Accelerated Education policies and programs with a harmonized approach that follows the AEWG’s 10 Principles of Effective Practice.
+Bringing together USAID and UN agencies, along with implementing partners and Ministry of Education staff, this event included hands-on activities as well as creative learning opportunities.

-During the training, participants will reflect on AE in their country context, apply knowledge and skills to better design, implement, manage and evaluate AE programs and work towards a harmonized approach to AE through alignment with the Accelerated Education Working Group (AEWG) 10 Principles for Effective Practice and additional tools and guidance.
-The workshop will utilize evidence on accelerated education from the AEWG Case Studies and the experience of accelerated education policy and implementation in Uganda.
+During the training, participants reflected on AE in their country context, applied knowledge and skills to better design, implement, manage and evaluate AE programs and worked towards a harmonized approach to AE through alignment with the Accelerated Education Working Group (AEWG) 10 Principles for Effective Practice and additional tools and guidance.
+The workshop utilized evidence on Accelerated Education from the AEWG Case Studies and the experience of Accelerated Education policy and implementation in Uganda.
 However the principles, best practices and skills are applicable to a variety of contexts.

 - Identify the unique characteristics of accelerated education, its intended targets and goals and its distinction from other forms of alternative/ non-formal education;